Islands Short Fiction Review

 Congratulations to the winners of the 2021 Islands Short Fiction Review!

 Special thanks to the Vancouver Island Regional Library and to Vancouver Island University.
 They both co-sponsored the contest by contributing personnel and prizes.
 Thanks as well to the Nanaimo Foundation, for providing a grant to support the participation of children and youth.
 We also would like to thank our core funders, the City of Nanaimo and the British Columbia Arts Council.

 Entry Period: Feb 1st – April 30th, 2022

-The Islands Short Fiction Contest has three categories: Adult (19+), Youth (13–18), and Junior (12 and under).
+The Islands Short Fiction Review has three categories: Adult (19+), Youth (13–18), and Junior (12 and under).
 First, second, and third place will be awarded to the top three authors in each category.

 The winners in all three categories will be asked to read excerpts from their stories, and, with the authors’ permission, the first, second, and third-place stories from each category will be published on our website.